scala-native/scala-native-bindgen/README.md

 ## Testing

-The tests assume that the above instructions for building has been followed.
+The tests assume that the above instructions for building `scala-native-bindgen` from source has been followed.

 ```sh
 cd tests
 sbt test
 ```

-## Current limitations
+## Limitations

 There are multiple unsupported cases that should be considered when generating bindings:

  1. Currently bindgen does not support passing structs by value.
     For example, it will not be possible to call these two functions from Scala Native code:
     ```c
     struct MyStruct {